Skip to main content

 ssh -i ~/hands-on.pem ubuntu@aaa.bbb.ccc.ddd -p 10000

-Install and set up MongoDB by connecting to the MongoDB instances created in the previous steps via SSH.
+Install MongoDB and configure the environment.
+Access the MongoDB instances via SSH as created in the previous steps.

 Configure DNS

-1. Define domain names using DNS hostnames instead of IP addresses to manage the replicaset.
-Modify the /etc/hosts file to define the domain names.
+1. Define domain names to use DNS hostnames instead of IP addresses for managing the Replicaset.
+Modify the /etc/hosts file to create custom domain names.

 cat << EOF | sudo tee -a /etc/hosts